Jorge Polanco Player Props: Twins vs. Guardians

-Jorge Polanco returns to action for the Minnesota Twins against Tanner Bibee and the Cleveland GuardiansJune 1 at 7:40 PM ET.
+The Minnesota Twins, including Jorge Polanco (batting .250 in his past 10 games, with four doubles, two home runs, four walks and three RBI), take on starter Aaron Civale and the Cleveland Guardians at Target Field, Friday at 8:10 PM ET.

-In his most recent action (on June 1 against the Dodgers) he went 1-for-3.
+In his most recent game he had a one-hit performance (1-for-5) against the Guardians.

 Jorge Polanco Game Info & Props vs. the Guardians